Asian Giving Circle Grant

 Applicant type: Nonprofit

-Location of project: Counties in Illinois: Cook County, DuPage County, Kane County, Lake County, McHenry County, Will County Expand all
+Location of project: Counties in Illinois: Cook County, DuPage County, Kane County, Lake County, McHenry County, Will County Show all

-Location of residency: Counties in Illinois: Cook County, DuPage County, Kane County, Lake County, McHenry County, Will County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in Illinois: Cook County, DuPage County, Kane County, Lake County, McHenry County, Will County Show allView website Save

 The Asian Giving Circle (AGC) was created in 2002 to build support for nonprofit organizations addressing the community’s challenges.
 That community is incredibly diverse, composed of more than 30 ethnic groups speaking hundreds of languages and dialects.
 AGC has contributed more than $200,000 to nonprofit organizations serving Asian American residents of metropolitan Chicago.

-The Asian Giving Circle (AGC) is pleased to announce the 14th Annual Request for Proposals (RFP).
+The Asian Giving Circle (AGC) is pleased to announce the 16th Annual Request for Proposals (RFP).
 AGC is a donor advised fund comprised of contributions from individual donors who support the goals of AGC.
-These goals are to bring a new source of funding to nonprofit organizations serving the Asian American communities of metropolitan Chicago, and to increase the awareness of philanthropy in our communities.
+These goals are to bring a new source of funding to nonprofit organizations serving the Asian American and Pacific Islander (AAPI) communities of metropolitan Chicago, and to increase the awareness of philanthropy in our communities.

 The following are examples of projects that strongly fit this year’s giving focus: